 - Conditions in problem list

 Teaming and Release Process

-The eCR Now App is being developed with the intent of sharing, with its source code, for implementation by EHR vendors and other implementors.
-The planned schedule represents phased delivery and hand-off to implementors over the course of May 2020.
-The following draft schedule may be subject to change in accordance with shared refinement and development priorities:
+The eCR Now App is being developed with the intent of its sharing, with its source code, for implementation by EHR vendors and other implementors.
+The first production release of the eCR Now app occurred on June 3rd 2020.

-- EHR companies should access the App source code from the Github site
+- Access the App and source code from the GitHub site

 - Verify that the app runs successfully in your local development sandbox

-- Post any issues encountered to the Zulip chat channel
+- Post any issues or question to the Zulip chat channel

 Communication Channels and Resources